 I forgot to be spiritual.
 I forgot to reflect on my everyday life.
 I forgot to count my blessings.
 I forgot to appreciate everyone.

-At the end of the year, my boyfriend sent me a letter writing how much it has been great since we met and how much he is thankful for having me in his life.
+At the end of the year, my boyfriend sent me a letter-writing how much it has been excellent since we met and how much he is thankful for having me in his life.
 I felt giddy and loved it so much.
 However, I guess I lacked appreciation and didn’t even bother writing him a reply (I only did after realizing how much he meant to me, that is, during my adversity).